shohel1arman/TrustSkin_R/README.md

 ---

-## Sanity expectations
+## Quick sanity check

-On a lesion-grouped HAM10000 test split, test macro-F1 around **0.70–0.80** is healthy.
-Test macro-F1 above ~0.90 is a red flag for leakage, not a success — investigate the split before trusting it.
-One backbone far below the others usually means a learning-rate mismatch in its config.
+On a lesion-grouped split, test macro-F1 around **0.70–0.80** is normal.
+If it's above ~0.90, that usually means leakage, not a great model — check the split.
+If one backbone is way behind the others, it's probably a learning-rate mismatch in its config.

 ---

-## Reproducibility rules (do not break)
+## A few rules worth keeping

-- The test split is **locked** after `prepare_splits`; never tune or model-select on it.
+- The test split is locked once made — never tune or model-select on it.
-- External ISIC data (Phase 7) is never seen during development.
+- External ISIC data stays unseen during development.
-- Every result CSV and checkpoint is tied to a `<model>_seed<seed>` run name.
+- Every result and checkpoint carries its `<model>_seed<seed>` run name.
-- Final reported numbers are mean ± std over seeds 42 / 43 / 44.
+- Final numbers are mean ± std over seeds 42 / 43 / 44.
-- Config, seed, library versions, and hardware are recorded per run (`config_used.yaml`, `env.json`).
+- Config, seed, library versions, and hardware are saved per run.

 ---

-## Ethical scope
+## A note on scope

-HAM10000 and ISIC do not represent all populations, devices, or clinical settings.
-The Trustworthiness Score is a research instrument, not a validated clinical decision rule — any clinical use would require prospective validation, regulatory review, and clinician-in-the-loop studies.
-XAI heatmaps are hypotheses about model behavior, not causal proof, which is exactly why EDAS and counterfactual testing are included.
+HAM10000 and ISIC don't cover every population, device, or clinic.
+The trust score is a research tool, not a clinical decision rule — real use would need prospective validation and clinical review.
+Heatmaps are hints about model behavior, not proof of cause, which is the whole reason EDAS and the counterfactual tests exist.

----

-## Citation

-A `CITATION.cff` and BibTeX entry will be added on submission.